GeoTecINIT/OpenData4OpenCities/README.md

 ```
 install.packages(\maptools")
 ```
-5. We may need the latest unpublished version of \spatstat.utils" and \spatstat", you can install latest version from GitHub through following codes:
+5. We may need the latest unpublished version of "spatstat.utils" and "spatstat", you can install latest version from GitHub through following codes:
 ```
 require(remotes)